-- To copy individual items to a text file, click and copy to a text file. - To view individual detail, click to expand the detail. - To collapse the detail, click - 3 Click Finish.
+- To copy individual items to a text file, click and copy to a text file. - To view individual detail, click to expand the detail. - 3 Click Finish.
 See Installing Active Administrator console.

 Installing Active Administrator console

 Install the Active Administrator® Console on any workstation that requires the use of Active Administrator.